floriandejonckheere/falqon/docs/api_reference.md

 Use `Falqon::Queue#delete` to delete the queue.
 This deletes the queue and all its messages.
-It also resets the stats and deregisters the queue.
+It also resets the metadata and deregisters the queue.

 ```ruby
 Falqon::Queue#delete